 There are over 9 activities in the Sledding category.

-In addition to warm clothing with gloves and scarf, two things are especially important: sturdy shoes with a good sole and a helmet.
+In addition to warm clothing with gloves and scarf, two things are especially important: sturdy shoes with a grippy sole and a helmet.
 For the darkness, a headlamp pays off.
-Often you can rent it together with the sled.
+Often you can rent it together with the sled

-The following items are part of the safe equipment:
+The following items belong to the safe equipment in detail

 Ski helmets, headlamps and back protectors are also available for rent.

 Yes, almost all toboggan runs have their own safety instructions.
 If you bring your own sledding equipment, please check beforehand if it is allowed.
-Many tracks only allow wooden sleds and toboggans.
+Many tracks only allow wooden sledges and toboggans.
 However, there are also tracks that explicitly allow plastic bobs, airboards or skigibles.
-Also, on many toboggan runs, children are only allowed to sled when accompanied by an adult or older sibling.
+Also, on many toboggan runs, children are only allowed to toboggan when accompanied by an adult or older sibling

-The Bern Advice Center for Accident Prevention has published Rules of conduct for sledding:
+The Berne Advice Center for Accident Prevention has published Rules of conduct for sledding:

 Compared to the sled, toboggans have a flexible frame.
 Toboggans are steered precisely by shifting the body and pulling the steering rope.
-Even tight turns can be made with a toboggan and there is no loss of speed due to foot braking.
-The curved runners provide little contact surface on the snow and thus less resistance.
+Even tight turns can be made with the toboggan and there is no loss of speed due to foot braking.
+The curved runners provide a small contact surface on the snow and thus less resistance

 Skibock, Balancer and Skigibel differ only slightly.
-They were virtually created from a ski and a seat, so they are something between a ski and a sled.
+They were virtually created from a ski and a seat, so they are a mixture of a ski and a sled.
 With the Balancer, Skibock or Skigibel one dashes down the slope dynamically carving.
 It can be steered by shifting weight, is foldable and ideal for extended trips over wide slopes.
 SNOOC is the name of similar tobogganing equipment on the Rigi.
-The Skibock is even used for championships on Tschentenalp.
+The Skibock is even used for championships on Tschentenalp

 An air-cushion sled is inflatable.
 It is usually referred to as an airboard or snowbodyboard.
-Two handles on the top of the board are used to hold onto.
-Athlete sleds are an exception where you lie on your stomach head first.
+Two handles on the top of the board are used for holding.
+The athlete sleds here exceptionally head first and lying on his stomach.
 An airboard is also called an inflatable high-speed sled.
 With speeds of up to 100 km/h, a descent on an airboard is extremely fast.
 Therefore, it may only be used on specially designated slopes

 The Bergfink is a sport sled ergonomically designed for young adults.
 It has space for a child in front of the adult.
 It is wider and has two highly wear-resistant PE-1000 plastic runners instead of steel runners for better gliding.
-The Bergfink has a good grip on snow and ice.
+For both fresh snow and ice, the Bergfink grips well.
 However, it has a high abrasion and is therefore not environmentally friendly.
 The skids can be driven on both sides and can be quickly replaced.

 Almost all toboggan runs that are directly accessible by cable car also rent out toboggans and sleds at the mountain or valley station.
-In large ski resorts, there are also sports stores in the ski area that rent out equipment for sledding.
-If you are staying in a smaller resort, it is important to find out in advance where you can rent equipment nearby.
+In large ski resorts, there are also sports stores in the ski area that rent you equipment for sledding fun.
+For smaller resorts, it is important to find out in advance where you can rent equipment nearby.
 It is always advisable to make a reservation in advance anyway, as supplies are usually limited.